-The acceleration of gravity at the surface of the Earth is usually requested at accuracies of 0.1-1.0 mGal and occasionally higher.
-The creation of an accurate geoid model requires highly accurate and continentally consistent gravity measurements.
-This means that the acceleration of gravity at points used in defining the NSRS should have an absolute accuracy of 10 microGals at any time.
+The vast majority of data concerning the acceleration of gravity at the surface of the Earth is known at accuracies of 0.1-1.0 mGal (combining both relative gravity equipment error and height error).
+While this generally supports geodetic leveling work, the creation of an accurate geoid model requires highly accurate and continentally consistent gravity measurements tied to absolute gravity measurements at defining points.
+This means that the acceleration of gravity at points used in defining the NSRS should have an absolute accuracy of 10-7 m/s2 (10 microGals) at any time.
+Such defining points will encompass a network of regularly monitored absolute gravity stations.

 Related to this issue is the gravimetric geoid used to compute NSRS orthometric heights.
 NGS recognizes the strong relative accuracies of geodetic leveling, but also recognizes its impracticality as the primary tool for defining a country-wide consistent orthometric height network that is maintainable to an accuracy that meets all user needs.
 For years the goal has been to achieve such a network via GPS and an accurate gravimetric geoid, but at what accuracy?
-NGS is not aware of either any achievable method or practical application of absolute orthometric height accuracies better than 1 centimeter.
+NGS is aware of neither an achievable method, nor a practical application of, absolute orthometric height accuracies better than 2 centimeters.
 Certainly local relative accuracies of 1 millimeter or better exist and are needed.
 These can be achieved via geodetic leveling if NGS provides access to an accurate absolute height of a starting point.
-As such the gravimetric geoid used in defining the NSRS should have an absolute accuracy less than 1 centimeter anyplace at any time.
+As such, the gravimetric geoid used in defining the NSRS should have an absolute accuracy of 1 centimeter at any place and at any time.

 Looking now at the shoreline component of the NSRS, the highest accuracies regularly achieved in shoreline mapping are on the order of 1 to 3 meters horizontally, primarily in the ports and other areas of man-made coastal infrastructure.
 While these accuracies have served the charting community (the predominant customer of the national shoreline), they are not always stringent enough to serve the needs of other customers.
-For example, legal marine boundaries that define wetlands, fishing areas, mineral rights, etc, can require sub-meter resolution when public and private property boundaries are considered.
+For example, legal marine boundaries defining wetlands, fishing areas, mineral rights, etc. can require sub-meter resolution when public and private property boundaries are considered.
 Additionally, the ability to determine coastal resilience and monitor coastal environmental change is directly related to how accurately one can measure shoreline change.
 This generally requires knowledge of a local shoreline to a few decimeters.
 As such, the delineated national shoreline should have an absolute horizontal accuracy better than 1 meter anyplace at any time.